nobodyisinocent/ADP-Mach-for-HiLo/README.md

 # About the project files <a name="About-the-project-files"></a>
 The complete project is available here for downloading.

-The project has been made with Kicad: https://www.kicad.org/
+The project has been made with Kicad under Linux: https://www.kicad.org/

 and FreeRooting: https://github.com/freerouting/freerouting under Linux.